 The vitamin D issue is the biggest complication to the sun protection discussion.
-I hear questions about it all the time from my patients and you probably grapple with the same ones such as:
+I hear questions about it all the time from my patients and you probably grapple with the same ones.
+Yes, you can force your skin to become a vitamin D factory for you, but there are costs and consequences.
+And, it's job security for my profession.

 - Can you get sun exposure without harming your skin?